-- 39. Kshs.4.03 billion (33 percent of the annual target) represents the equitable share of revenue from the National Government, while KShs.
+- 39. Kshs.
+6.05 billion (49.5 percent of the annual target) represents the equitable share of revenue from the National Government, while KShs.
 13.65 million (31.6 percent of the annual target) comes from MSF Belgium.
 Additionally, KShs.
-2.27 million (5.8 percent) was sourced from the Nutrition International Project, and KShs.
-1.64 billion (20.6 percent of the annual target) was generated from own-source revenue (OSR).
+2.27 million (5.8 percent) was sourced from the Nutrition International Program, and KShs.
+2.53 billion (31.7 percent of the annual target) was generated from own-source revenue (OSR).
 Further, KShs.
 2.54 Billion was derived from closing balances in the County Revenue Fund account from the previous financial year (2022/2023). - 40.
-Notably, no revenue was received from grants both from the national Government, loans and proceeds from development partners during the first half of the financial year.
-This can largely be attributed to the ongoing implementation of intergovernmental transfer agreements to county governments as per amended PFMA, 20212.
-However, with the agreement model now in place and already cascaded to County Governments for implementation, we anticipate that the grants will be disbursed in the second half of the financial year.
+Notably, no revenue was received from grants both from the national Government, loans and proceeds from development partners during the period under review of the financial year.
+This can largely be attributed to the ongoing implementation of intergovernmental transfer agreements to County Governments as per amended PFMA, 2012.
+However, with the agreement model now in place and already cascaded to County Governments for implementation, we anticipate that the grants will be disbursed in the remaining months of the financial year.